|24 Jul 2016 4:48 AM GMT Sign in|

-The Advisory Committee will provide guidance to the Special Adviser to the UN Secretary-General on the 2030 Agenda for Sustainable Development and Climate Change (former UN Secretary-General's Special Envoy on Ebola), Chair of the Advisory Committee, in the management of the UN Ebola MPTF.
-The Advisory Committee will also serve as a forum for discussing strategic issues and sharing information on funding coverage.
-The Advisory Committee will consist of the following members: the Chair, three representatives of contributing donors, three representatives of the affected countries (one from each affected country), and a representative at UNMEER (observer).
-Three UN Ebola Crisis Managers (one from each affected country) will serve as Resource Persons to the Advisory Committee.
-The MPTF Office will serve as ex-officio member of the Advisory Committee.
-The Chair in consultation with the Advisory Committee will articulate the Ebola MPTF funding priorities, and make fund allocation decisions.
+The Advisory Committee provides guidance to the Special Adviser to the UN Secretary-General on the 2030 Agenda for Sustainable Development and Climate Change (former UN Secretary-General's Special Envoy on Ebola), Chair of the Advisory Committee, in the management of the UN Ebola MPTF.
+The Advisory Committee also serves as a forum for discussing strategic issues and sharing information on funding coverage.
+The Advisory Committee consists of the following members: the Chair, three representatives of contributing donors, three representatives of the affected countries (one from each affected country), and other members from the Recipient Organizations serving as Resource Persons to the Advisory Committee.
+The MPTF Office serves as ex-officio member of the Advisory Committee.
+The Chair in consultation with the Advisory Committee articulates the Ebola MPTF funding priorities, and makes fund allocation decisions.

-The Special Envoy will be supported by a Fund Secretariat that will provide the administrative support to the Advisory Committee; support the fund mobilization efforts led by the Special Envoy; organize calls for and appraisal of proposals; and monitor and report on Fund’s programmatic performance to the Advisory Committee.
+The Chair is supported by a Fund Secretariat that provides the administrative support to the Advisory Committee; supports the fund mobilization efforts led by the Chair; organizes calls for and appraisal of proposals; and monitors and reports on Fund’s programmatic performance to the Advisory Committee.

-The Ebola Response MPTF is designed to support and allocate resources to Recipient Organizations (UNMEER, UN Organizations and Departments, IOM and NGO Implementing Partners) in undertaking specific activities and functions, aligned with the five Strategic Objectives and 13 Mission Critical Actions for Response and four Strategic Objectives for Recovery.
+The Ebola Response MPTF is designed to support and allocate resources to Recipient Organizations (UN Organizations and Departments, IOM and NGO Implementing Partners) in undertaking specific activities and functions, aligned with the five Strategic Objectives and 13 Mission Critical Actions for Response and four Strategic Objectives for Recovery.

 The Ebola Response MPTF is administered by the UNDP MPTF Office, acting as the Administrative Agent.
 The UNDP Multi-Partner Trust Fund Office is a UN Facility which administers over 100 UN common funding instruments (http://mptf.undp.org).
 The MPTF Office is responsible for Fund design and set-up, the maintenance of the Fund account, the receipt of donor contributions and the disbursement of funds upon instructions from the Special Envoy and provision of periodic consolidated reports.